Resources

 Tip #3: Personalise your notification content

-Personalisation is the heart and soul of any successful marketing campaign, and the same holds true for browser push notifications.
+Personalization is the heart and soul of any successful marketing campaign, and the same holds true for browser push notifications.

 Tip #4: Keep your content short and crisp

-Precise language is a must.
 All your notifications should be concise and to the point.

 The ideal length of your browser push notification title across industries is 20-30 characters, while that for the content is around 70 characters.
 That’s about 10-12 words to make the most impact!
+Remember to make every word count!

-Tip #5: Experiment with rich media elements
+Tip #5: Use rich media elements

 A large contextual image that supports the content makes the notification attractive and easily clickable.

-You can grab the attention of your users with other interactive elements such as emojis.
+You can grab the attention of your users with other interactive elements, such as emojis.
 Use them tastefully to suit the tone and context of your campaign content.

 Tip #6: Use a clear Call-To-Action (CTA)

 The purpose of the browser push notification is to bring users back to your website.
 A compelling CTA can do just that.
-The CTA must spark engagement and attract the user to click.

 Related Post: 8 Tips to Increase User Engagement by Deep Linking Push Notifications